GLOBAL REAL ESTATE INVESTMENTS: ASIA AND BEYOND

 Chong Khoon Lin Professor of Real Estate, The Paul Milstein Center for Real Estate

-Neng Wang is Chong Khoon Lin Professor of Real Estate and Finance at Columbia Business School and also serves as the honorary dean and academic director of the School of Finance, Shanghai University of Finance and Economics (SUFE), and a research associate at the National Bureau of Economic Research (NBER).
+Neng Wang is Chong Khoon Lin Professor of Real Estate at Columbia Business School and also serves as the honorary dean and academic director of the School of Finance at Shanghai University of Finance and Economics.
+He is a research associate at the National Bureau of Economic Research.

 He received BS in physical chemistry from Nanjing University, China, in 1992, an MS in chemistry from the California Institute of Technology in 1995, an MA in International Relations and Pacific Studies from the University of California, San Diego, in 1997, and a PhD in finance from the Graduate School of Business at Stanford University in 2002.